djkeh/resume/docs/English.md

 ### Supercell (Settlement Team)

+Kakaopay is the simple payment service which has 22.5 accumulated users, 2.4 million partners and 1 trillion monthly turnover.
+Our role is to design and develop the settlement platform that deals with almost every payment transaction data.

 #### Unified Settlement Platform *(Now - Apr 2018)*

 * Used techniques: Java (Spring Boot), HTML/CSS/Javascript/React, MySQL, Git (GitHub)
+* Project description: Unified settlement platform takes responsibility of settling payment transactions from various channels including online, offline, card, point and etc. to respond to the different user requirements with flexibility.
+* Achievement
+  * Designed domain models and their relationships of the unified settlement platform considering variety of business workflows
+  * Developed domain, main system, api, batch process and web admin dashboard
+  * Maintaining and improving the system functionality by reflecting continuous user feedbacks, new issues and requests from new contracts

 ## NHN Entertainment, Gyeonggi-do, South Korea *(Sep 2017 – Jan 2015)*